Moving-AI/virtual-walk/README.md

 # Virtual walks in Google Street View

-During the quarantine we're currently in due to the COVID-19 pandemia our rights to move freely across the streets are trimmed in favour of the common wellbeing.
-People can only move in certain situations like doing the grocery.
-Most borders are closed and travelling is almosy totally banned in most countries.
+During the quarantine we're currently experiencing due to the COVID-19 pandemia our rights to move freely on the street are trimmed in favour of the common wellbeing.
+People can only go out in certain situations like doing the grocery.
+Many borders are closed and travelling is almosy totally banned in most countries.

 _Virtual Walks_ is a project that uses Pose Estimation models along with LSTM neural networks in order to simulate walks in Google Street View.
-For pose estimation, [PoseNet](https://www.tensorflow.org/lite/models/pose_estimation/overview) model has been adapted, while for the action detection part, a LSTM model has been created using [TensorFlow 2.0](https://www.tensorflow.org/).
+For pose estimation, [PoseNet](https://www.tensorflow.org/lite/models/pose_estimation/overview) model has been adapted, while for the action detection part, an LSTM model has been developed using [TensorFlow 2.0](https://www.tensorflow.org/).

 This project is capable of simulating walking around the street all over the world with the help of [Google Street View](https://www.google.com/intl/es_ES/streetview/).